NORMAN, Okla. — Amanda Pal says her son Jozsef was beaten to death.

-Five months later, authorities have taken few actions in response.
-That’s why Pal called 2 News, and why Brodie Myers listened to her story.
+Five months later, authorities have taken few actions in response, so she called 2 News Oklahoma.

 “No one’s been handling it well.
 No one expects their brother or their son to die.
 No one should have to bury their kid,” Pal said, “I never get to hug him again, I never get to hear his voice again.
 [Jozsef and his sisters] were just getting to that stage where they weren’t just siblings anymore, they were becoming best friends.”

-His mom says a night of celebrations at the bars turned deadly.
-Her son was beaten to death, she said.
+His mom said a night of celebrations at the bars turned deadly and someone beat her son to death.

 2 News obtained a police report from Norman Police.